 Doing lots of non-stop parking can put extra strain on some parts of the car.
 Before you start, get reasonably good at clutch control by driving slowly while steering forwards and in reverse.
-Then you can begin to vary the types of parks you do.
+Then you can begin to vary the types of parking you do.

 Learning to park is too hard or too stressful

 Consider all the small parts that make up parking; driving forward, reversing, turning.
 You can learn these quickly and as you do, gradually put the parts together.
 Don't try to reverse parallel park straight away.
 Take small steps towards learning how and you'll find you can do it!